 8. Hamburg, Germany

 I got extremely lucky in Hamburg.
-The day I arrived a huge storm covered the city in powdery snow.
-Then the clouds parted and we had clear blue skies for the rest of the trip.
+A huge storm covered the city in powdery snow the day I arrived.
+Then the clouds parted, and we had clear blue skies for the rest of the trip.

 Hamburg is one of the coolest cities in all of Europe.
-It’s full of hipster cafes, vegetarian and vegan restaurants mixed in with classic hamburger joints.
+It’s full of hipster cafes and vegetarian and vegan restaurants mixed in with classic Hamburg hamburgers.

 9. Stockholm, Sweden

-The great thing about visiting Sweden in winter, or anywhere in northern Europe for that matter, is they are totally geared up for it.
+The great thing about visiting Sweden in winter, or anywhere in northern Europe, is that they are geared up for it.

-Stockholm is beautiful in winter, they know what they’re doing, and there are loads of indoor activities to keep you busy.
-This includes countless outdoorsy activities like ice skating, drinking mulled wine or even proper skiing.
+Stockholm is beautiful in winter; they know what they’re doing, and there are loads of indoor activities to keep you busy.

 Albania’s most popular national holiday is New Year’s.
 This means you can find fireworks all around the country and street parties in Tirana.